-9 The North-South Project also provides a level of redundancy for supply delivered to the 10 Southern System that the other two pipelines do not.
-Because the River Route Pipeline and Cross 11 Desert Project interconnect upstream of the Blythe Compressor Station, an outage on the Southern 12 System downstream of Blythe has the ability to impact supply to all points downstream.
-By 13 providing an independent interconnect on the Southern System, the North-South Project can 14 mitigate the customer impact from any supply disruption at Blythe.
+The North-South Project also provides a level of redundancy for supply delivered to the Southern System that the other two pipelines do not.
+Because the River Route Pipeline and Cross Desert Project interconnect upstream of the Blythe Compressor Station, an outage on the Southern System downstream of Blythe has the ability to impact supply to all points downstream.
+By providing an independent interconnect on the Southern System, the North-South Project can mitigate the customer impact from any supply disruption at Blythe.

-Demand on the Southern System has steadily increased over the years, and SoCalGas is 15 aware of further potential growth in this part of our service territory.
-The North-South Project is 16 uniquely suited to meet growth in customer demand.
-As already discussed earlier, because it 17 interconnects far downstream of Blythe, it does not impede or impact our ability to receive 18 1,210 MMcfd at Blythe if we have enough demand on our system to support that level of supply.
-In 19 contrast, supply transported from the Northern System to the Southern System via either the River 20 Route Pipeline or the Cross Desert Project simply displaces supply that would normally be 21 delivered at Blythe from El Paso.
-Without further expansion on the Southern System, neither 22 23 pipeline can be effective in meeting incremental growth in customer demand.
+Demand on the Southern System has steadily increased over the years, and SoCalGas is aware of further potential growth in this part of our service territory.
+The North-South Project is uniquely suited to meet growth in customer demand.
+As already discussed earlier, because it interconnects far downstream of Blythe, it does not impede or impact our ability to receive 1,210 MMcfd at Blythe if we have enough demand on our system to support that level of supply.
+In contrast, supply transported from the Northern System to the Southern System via either the River Route Pipeline or the Cross Desert Project simply displaces supply that would normally be delivered at Blythe from El Paso.
+Without further expansion on the Southern System, neither pipeline can be effective in meeting incremental growth in customer demand.

-7 See SoCalGas Advice Letter No. 4383, Biennial Report on Backbone Transmission and Slack Capacity, June 29, 2012.
+9 See SoCalGas Advice Letter No. 4383, Biennial Report on Backbone Transmission and Slack Capacity, June 29, 2012.

-VII.
 FROM A DESIGN AND OPERATION STANDPOINT, AN INFRASTRUCTURE IMPROVEMENT IS MUCH BETTER THAN THE OTHER ALTERNATIVES CONSIDERED BY SOCALGAS

-As discussed by Ms. Musich, SoCalGas has considered various contractual alternatives to deal with future Southern System minimum flow requirements.
+As discussed by Ms. Marelli, SoCalGas has considered various contractual alternatives to deal with future Southern System minimum flow requirements.
 Such alternatives may have certain price advantages or disadvantages which I will leave to the other witnesses to discuss.
 From a system design and system operation standpoint, however, any of the infrastructure improvement projects that SoCalGas has proposed in this application are clearly superior to any contractual alternative.

-A new pipeline, such as the North-South Project that SoCalGas prefers, provides operational 10 flexibility that is maintained, controlled, and operated by SoCalGas within the jurisdiction and 11 oversight of the Commission, and is not reliant on outside companies to maintain their pipeline 12 systems and contractual obligations upstream of SoCalGas.
-Additionally, all contractual 13 alternatives assume that customers and shippers (or, potentially, the System Operator) are able to 14 actually acquire gas supply on that upstream pipeline and make use of the pipeline capacity on the 15 day that supply is needed on the Southern System.
-This is not a significant improvement over the 16 current situation.
-Any supply shortages upstream of our system could still leave SoCalGas unable 17 to maintain service to our customers on the Southern System.
-18
+A new pipeline, such as the North-South Project that SoCalGas prefers, provides operational flexibility that is maintained, controlled, and operated by SoCalGas within the jurisdiction and oversight of the Commission, and is not reliant on outside companies to maintain their pipeline systems and contractual obligations upstream of SoCalGas.
+Additionally, all contractual alternatives assume that customers and shippers (or, potentially, the System Operator) are able to actually acquire gas supply on that upstream pipeline and make use of the pipeline capacity on the day that supply is needed on the Southern System.
+This is not a significant improvement over the current situation.
+Any supply shortages upstream of our system could still leave SoCalGas unable to maintain service to our customers on the Southern System.

-In contrast, the North-South Project allows supplies to be delivered virtually anywhere on the SoCalGas system to support the Southern System, and does not depend upon a single or specific path or contract.
+In contrast, the North-South Project allows supplies to be delivered virtually anywhere on the SoCalGas system to support the Southern System, and does not depend upon a single or specific path or contract, except for a minimal level of flowing supplies that would still be required at Blythe during a high-sendout event such as that assumed for the design condition.
 While dependency on upstream pipelines can never be fully eliminated, as a system planner, there is value in eliminating extreme levels of dependency, such as the situation that currently exists on the Southern System.

 VIII.
-QUALIFICATIONS
+OUALIFICATIONS